 Please read thoroughly the key advice offered by Erasmus+ on travel, insurance, and other practical matters that you need to be aware of when preparing for your semester abroad.

-Talk to a member of the Global Engagement Mobility Team in our weekly drop-in session at The Edge: Wednesdays 1-5pm during term time.
+Talk to a member of the Global Engagement Mobility Team in our weekly drop-in sessions at The Global Mobility Hub, Poole House (next to the Student Shop): Monday and Wednesdays 1-5pm during term time.
 Outside term time the team can be contacted by email or by telephone on 01202 965824.